jbranchaud/blog/research.md

 # My Research

 I am a graduate research assistant at the Univserity of Nebraska-Lincoln in the [Esquared lab](http://e2.unl.edu).
+My advisor is Dr. Anita Sarma.
 Generally, I do research in the area of software engineering.
 More specifically, my research interests are related to program analysis and human-aspects of software development.